-There are no jumpers to configure the onboard IDE interfaces J18 and J19.
-These pins apply to both ATA33 and ATA66 use a 40-pin header.
-You must use the 80-pin ATA66 cable included with your system to use the ATA66 feature.
+There are no jumpers to configure the onboard IDE

+interfaces J18 and J19.
+These pins apply to both.
+ATA33 and ATA66 both use 40-pin header.
+You must use the ATA66 cable included with your system to benefit from the ATA66 feature.